Carina-P/ms3-best-books/TESTS.md

     - When looking at the book the author is A Lindgren instead of Astrid Lindgren.

-Testing use case US_008: As a user I want to remove book.
+Testing use case US_008, As a user I want to remove book:

 **TC_011** Remove book
 - How to test:
     - Log in with same user as added Pippi Longstocking